qijinshe/nimo-markdown-cv/index.md

 ## **Research Experience**

-### **Project 1: Reaching-and-grasping planning with the Dexterous Hand** `Octorber 2020 - January 2022` <br>
+### **Project 1: Reaching-and-grasping planning for the Dexterous Hand** `Octorber 2020 - January 2022` <br>
 Advised by Prof. Ruizhen Hu, Prof. Hui Huang, Prof. Kai Xu  `Visual Computing Research Center, Shenzhen Universit`<br>
 _Project Leader_ <br>
-* transfered a prototype thought into a clear and specific problem.
+* introcuded a novel geometric state representation to guide the hand motions.
-* designed a customized RL-based approach utilized the characteristics of this problem
+* designed a customized RL-based approach to solve the reaching-and-grasping task.
 * built the whole system, from the learning method to the grasp simulation.
 * analysed and evaluated the method under the guidance of advisors.

 ### **Project 2: Online 3D Bin Packing Problem** `August 2019 - October 2020`<br>
 Advised by Prof. Chenyang Zhu, Prof. Ying Yang, Prof. Kai Xu `iGRAPE Lab, Nation University of Defense Technology` <br>
 _Project Co-Leader_ <br>
-* designed and implemented the basic packing method.
+* designed and implemented the basic online packing method.
-* extended the basic method to the more complicated setting.
+* extended the basic packing method to the lookahead setting.
 * developed the user-study app and collected user test data.
 * participated in the validation and evaluation of the method.